tsduck/tsduck/scripts/README.md

 - `cleanup.ps1`

 ## Project files for Linux and macOS

-- `build-remote.sh` : Build the TSDuck installers on a remote system, either a running physical system or a local VM to start.

 - `install-prerequisites.sh` : This script downloads and installs all
   pre-requisite packages to build TSDuck on Linux or macOS.